Answered By: Gannett-Tripp Library Last Updated: Sep 20, 2019 Views: 55

 - Change the month, date, and year to the specific date you want.

-- Click the green “Search” button on the right side of the screen.
+- Click the green “Search” button on the right-hand side of the screen.

 - The results will include only articles published on the date you specified.

-Important: To see articles in the same order (by section and page) as they appeared in the print version of the NY Times, go to “Source type” at the left-hand side of the screen and click the blue “Newspapers” link.
+Important: To see articles in the same order (by section and page) as they appeared in the print version of the NY Times, go to “Source type” near the bottom of the screen and click the box next to “Newspapers”.
 This excludes anything published on the NY Times website (blogs, podcasts, and other online content).

 You can search within the results for specific terms or keywords.
 (Use the long search box above the results.)
-Other options (on the left-hand side of the screen) include:
+Other options include:

 - Company/organization (Congress, Cleveland Cavaliers, European Union, etc.)